Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations

 \section{Background}

-In the following, we discuss the necessary preliminaries and supply a motivating example for our new CE metrics.
-In the rest of the paper, we use $\mathbf{x}$ to denote an input sequence to an LLM, $\mathbf{y}$ a model generation or response and $\mathbf{y}^*$ as the intended or correct response for $\mathbf{x}$.
-In cases where there might exist multiple correct responses, we denote the corresponding set by $\mathcal{Y}^*$.
-In addition, a prompt to the language model is denoted as $\mathbf{t}$.
-Then, we write a confidence estimator as a function $f$ that predicts a confidence value $c$ conditioned on $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{t}$, written $c = f(\mathbf{y}, \mathbf{x}, \mathbf{t})$ as a shorthand.
-So in the case of sequence likelihood, $f$ would involve passing $\mathbf{x}$ and $\mathbf{t}$ to the target LLM to obtain token probabilities, and e.g.\@ in the case of an auxiliary model, $f$ can be directly equated with the secondary model.
+\paragraph{Notation.} We use $\mathbf{x}$ to denote an input sequence, $\mathbf{t}$ for a language model prompt, and $\mathbf{y}$ for a model response.
+We write $\mathbf{y}^*$ for the intended or correct response, and in cases where there are multiple correct responses, we denote the corresponding set by $\mathcal{Y}^*$.
+Then, we write a confidence estimator as a function $f$ that predicts a confidence value $c$ conditioned on $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{t}$, written $c = f(\mathbf{y}, \mathbf{x}, \mathbf{t})$.\footnote{ So e.g.\@ for sequence likelihood, $f$ involves passing $\mathbf{x}$, $\mathbf{t}$ to the LLM to obtain token probabilities.
+For e.g.\@ an auxiliary model, $f$, can be directly equated with the secondary model. }